longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 Airlift
     Allow airlift to/from a city.
-The value tells how many units per turn can be airlifted, unless server setting ``airlifttingstyle`` sets the number unlimited for either source or destination city.
+The value tells how many units per turn can be airlifted, unless server setting ``airliftingstyle`` sets the number unlimited for either source or destination city.
 If airlifts are set to unlimited, they are enabled by any positive value of this effect.

 .. _effect-any-government: